TechplexEngineer/EasyJ4FRC/README.md

 [EasyJ4FRC Demo](http://easyj.team5122.com/)

 ## Building & Hacking
+### Prerequisites
+You'll need:
+- Python 2.7+ (but not Python3)
+- Webserver with PHP

 1. Create a directory to work in I'll call mine `working`
 2. Download a copy of [EasyJ4FRC](https://github.com/TechplexEngineer/EasyJ4FRC/archive/master.zip) and
 3. unzip it into a folder within `working`, I'll call mine `EasyJ4FRC`
 3. Download a copy of the [Closure library](https://github.com/google/closure-library/archive/master.zip)
 4. unzip `master.zip` it into a folder in `working`, it must be called `closure-library-read-only`
 4. Go into the `EasyJ4FRC` folder and try running the build script(build.py) now.
+This will generate the conpressed version of Blockly.
+5. Make the `working` folder web accessible.
+Apache if you are on linux, or XAMPP otherwhise.
+You'll need PHP
-5. Now using your web server, open index.html and begin hacking!
+5. Now using your web server, open `apps/robotbuilder/index.php` and begin hacking!

-Note: I have only tested these instructions assuming the `working` directory is web accessible.
+Note: I have only tested these instructions on Linux.

 ## Credits
 EasyJ4FRC is based on [Google Blockly](http://code.google.com/p/blockly/).